 randombio.com | Science Dies in Unblogginess | Believe All Science | I Am the Science Tuesday, October 22, 2024 | science commentary Communicating with aliensWhat would really happen to mankind if aliens discovered our planet exists? |

-here's a very popular science-fiction book out there titled The Three-Body Problem in which a secret Chinese military lab—always a bad sign—starts sending out messages to extraterrestrials.
-The first reply they get is “Do not answer!
+here's a very popular science-fiction book out there titled The Three-Body Problem in which the first message mankind ever receives from space is “Do not answer!
 Your world will be conquered!”

-In the story, the woman receiving it happens to be an environmentalist nut whose father was murdered by the Red Guards, so she hates mankind and invites the aliens to conquer this world.
-Things go downhill for humanity after that, as it turns out that there are powerful extraterrestrials who will not just invade you but will exterminate any form of intelligent life.
+The humans ignore that advice and soon discover there are powerful extraterrestrials who will not just invade you but will exterminate any form of intelligent life they find.
 Their reasoning is that they have no way of knowing whether we are malevolent, so why take a chance?
 Wipe them out before they turn into a threat.
 The author calls this the Dark Forest theory, as in a jungle where we have to assume any animal we encounter could be dangerous.

 Everybody who has a cell phone knows this advice: if you answer, you'll be bombarded with messages saying that you've won a free luxury vacation on Neptune and you must send them a few little numbers to prove you're you.
 Or they'll ask us to answer just one little question on their survey about which candidate you support.
 We all know what that one question will be: “How much money can you give us?”